haroldship/masters-thesis-knowledge-info/README.md

  - [x] 5.2/5.3 split titles to 2 rows
  - [x] 5.2/5.3 add "mean" to h_o, etc.
  - [x] Method: Describe subsections 4.1-4.4 and 4.6.
+ - [x] Results: 5.1 drift needs to be seen in relation to square

 ### Fixed in version 0.7
  - [x] Method: explain the units of distance